ppau/ppau-graphics/README.md

 `python3 /path/to/render.py --no_tags`

-The `rsvg-convert` tool is installed as part of `librsvg` on my machine.

 # License

 Artwork and text created by members of Pirate Party Australia is released under the Creative Commons [Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/) license (CC-BY 4.0), unless otherwise specified.